maveniverse/site-001/content/en/docs/toolbox/_index.md

 ---

 {{% pageinfo %}}
-Toolbox was started as a "showcase" project of Maveniver MIMA combined into Mojos and CLI commands, that never stopped growing.
+Toolbox was started as a "showcase" project of Maveniverse MIMA combined into Mojos and CLI commands, that never stopped growing.
 {{% /pageinfo %}}

 A tool that gives you Swiss Knife for every situation.